peteseta/grill-me/API.md

 This endpoint performs two tasks:
 1. Fetches the "official" high-quality transcript from ElevenLabs servers using the `conversation_id`.
 2. Sends that transcript to the Reasoning LLM (Gemini/GPT-4o) to generate the JSON feedback.
+3. Stores the feedback in the interview_analyses table for future retrieval

 ### `POST /api/v1/sessions/{session_id}/analyze`